danielsaidi/SwiftUIKit/README.md

+## Supported Platforms

+SwiftUIKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.

+Many parts of the library only supports a few or a certain platform.
+Also, while some views compile on a certain platform, they may not render correctly.
+Please help improve this library by submitting PRs that improve the rendering on e.g. macOS.

 ## Documentation

 The [SwiftUIKit documentation][Documentation] contains curated and structured information that makes it easy to overview the various parts of the library, see how the various parts connect to each other etc.